You Make the Rain Fall

-"You Make the Rain Fall" is the second single from American musician Kevin Rudolf's second studio album To the Sky.
-The single features American rapper Flo Rida and is produced by Dr. Luke The single was released on September 14, 2010, and received airplay on AOL Radio's New Pop First Radio station and MuchMusic.
+"You Make the Rain Fall" is the second single from American singer Kevin Rudolf's second studio album To the Sky.
+The song features American rapper Flo Rida and is produced by Dr. Luke.
+It was released on September 14, 2010, and received airplay on AOL Radio's New Pop First Radio station and MuchMusic.

 Music video

-The music video for "You Make the Rain Fall" was premiered on Kevin Rudolf's Vevo account on August 27, 2010.
+The music video for "You Make the Rain Fall" was premiered on Rudolf's Vevo account on August 27, 2010.

-Other media
+Usage in media

-It also served as the theme music for WWE NXT Season 3.
+It also served as the theme song for season 3 of WWE NXT.

 Chart performance

 "You Make the Rain Fall" debuted at number 94 on the Canadian Hot 100 on July 3, 2010, (it appeared on the chart as a non-single), and dropped off the chart after one week.
 On the week of September 18, 2010, the song re-entered the chart at number 99, and later climbed to number 59.